ImZackAdams/ImZackAdams/README.md

 ## What I've Built

 I've shipped and maintained:
-- Edge-hosted AI agents designed to run autonomously with minimal infrastructure
+- Edge hosted AI agents designed to run autonomously with minimal infrastructure
 - Peer-to-peer systems that turn web browsers into distributed compute or communication networks
 - Browser-native SDKs and payment flows requiring no backend services
 - Python CLI tools published to PyPI for diagnosing real-world API and network issues